drinkbeer/CodingQuestion/design/WhatsApp.md

--> Message Server send to Channel Service if it's group chatting or Supplier Service if it's single person chatting -> Channel Service or Supplier Service will forward the message to the Socket Server -> Socket Server will build Socket Conneciton if the connection doesn't exist -> Send message to client.
+-> Message Server send to Channel Service if it's group chatting or Supplier Service if it's single person chatting -> Channel Service or Supplier Service will forward the message to the Socket Server -> Socket Server will build Socket Conneciton if the connection doesn't exist -> Send message to Client B.
+-> Send ACK to Message Server
+-> Message Server send ACK to Client A.
 ```

 ![WhatsApp.Detailed.png](pic/WhatsApp.Detailed.png)